nostrocket/oxygen/README.md

 Avoid ambiguity over Types: use TypeScript, avoid any use of plain untyped JS.

 When solving a problem with a patch, do not run any linting, and do not change the existing white spacing.
-This is considered rude and obnoxious, and the default assumption will be that you are trying to hide something malicious in a sea of irrelevant changes.
-If linting is required, send a separate pull request that changes whitespace etc but does not change any code.
+The default assumption if you do this will be that you are introducing malicious code and hiding it in a sea of formatting changes.

+If you think vast swathes of code are poorly formatted, this MUST be solved in its own patch, and not mixed in together with the solution to some other problem.
+Patches to solve problems with formatting MUST NOT contain any code changes, if they do, they will be rejected.

 ## Terminology